Setting configuration at the course level

 All lessons count equally – the course will be completed once the learner completes a certain percentage of the lessons.
 By default, the percentage is at 100% but this can be changed if the admin requires.
 If left at 100% then all lessons will need to be finished for the course to be complete.

 Specific lessons are required – this will dictate what lessons are required to complete a course.
-Once clicked, there are two tables that admins can toggle lessons within the course between.
+Once clicked, there are two tables where admins can toggle lessons within the course between.
 Any lessons on the left will be optional (and therefore will not be required for completion) and lessons on the right will mandatory to completing the course.

 Any type of lessons created after this is implemented will automatically fall in the left table, so admins must be careful to move them across to the right if they want all lessons to count toward completion.